-Merit Scholarships-Pitt-Titusville Merit Scholarship is awarded based on a student's cumulative high school GPA and SAT or ACT scores to newly admitted first time freshmen who plan to enroll full-time and live on campus.
-It is renewable for the second year only at the Titusville campus if the student remains a full-time, on-campus student with minimum 2.0 overall GPA.
+UPT Nursing Grants-All students admitted full-time to UPT Nursing program are awarded \$2500/year grant.
+It is renewable for the second year only at the Titusville campus if the student remains a full-time with minimum 2.0 overall GPA.